vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vsphere-with-tanzu.md

 **Network Requirements**

-As per the defined architecture below is the list of required networks:
+As per the reference architecture, the list of required networks is as follows:

 |**Network Type**|**DHCP Service**|**Description**|
 | :- | :- | :- |